dave-reynolds-93/project-2/README.md

 ### Known Bugs

 -   There are no social media pages for this company, so the social links just take you to the social links respective home page.
+-   There is whitespace to the right and below the site page when viewing on a tablet.

 ### Bugs that were fixed